MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.ChangeNotifications/New-MgBetaSubscription.md

 For more information about these resources, see Set up change notifications that include resource data: Supported resources.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgSubscription](/powershell/module/Microsoft.Graph.ChangeNotifications/New-MgSubscription?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)